Breast augmentation/ breast enhancement/ breast implants in the Salt Lake City, Utah area.

 Should I choose saline or silicone breast implants?

 Breast implants consist of a silastic shell filled with either saline (salt water) or silicone.
 The choice of saline vs. silicone breast implants is an important one.
 Silicone breast implants generally have a more natural look and feel.
 Silicone implants have a lower risk of rippling, rupture, and generally have a higher patient satisfaction.
 Saline breast implants are less expensive, more adjustable, and can be placed with a slightly shorter scar.
 There is concern with “silent ruptures” with silicone breast implants but not with saline implants.
 A silent rupture occurs when there is a rupture of the implant that is not apparent to the patient.
 There is some controversy regarding the safety and method of diagnosis of silent ruptures.
 Current silicone breast implants are cohesive meaning they are more solid than liquid.
 Cohesive silicone is much less likely to get into the surrounding tissues than previous implants and typically remains contained in the implant capsule.
 This is particularly true of the highly cohesive 5th generation silicone implants (tear drop shaped in all three manufacturers and round in Sientra).
+The trend in the U.S. has been greatly in favor of preference for silicone implants.
+Saline implants are much less commonly used.

 - Saline advantages